-Peter Lynch's Secret Formula for Valuing a Stock's Growth
+🧮 Peter Lynch's Formula for Valuing a Stock's Growth

-The Standard & Poor's 500 index includes 500 leading American companies listed on the NYSE or NASDAQ and captures 80% coverage of available market capitalization.
+The Standard & Poor's 500 index includes 500 leading American companies listed on the NYSE or NASDAQ and covers 80% of the available market capitalization.

 ■ Ticker symbols: $SPX | ^GSPC | INX

-The S&P 500 stock market index is based on the market capitalizations of 500 large American companies having common stock.
-S&P 500, introduced in 1923, as the ‘Composite Index’.
-On March 4, 1957, it expanded to its current 500 stocks basket.
+The S&P 500 stock market index is based on the market capitalizations of 500 large American companies with common stock.
+The S&P 500 was introduced in 1923 as the “Composite Index.”
+On March 4, 1957, it expanded to its current basket of 500 stocks.
 Today, it is one of the most traded equity indices in the world.
-The S&P 500 differs from other U.S. stock market indices, because of its weighting methodology.
+The S&P 500 differs from other U.S. stock market indices because of its weighting method.

 The S&P 500 has traditionally been a capitalization-weighted index.
-Since 2005, the index has calculated the market capitalization of each company relevant to the S&P 500 using only the floating number of shares (shares available for public trading).
+Since 2005, the index has calculated the market capitalization of each company using only the float-adjusted shares (shares available for public trading).

 COMPANY |